revolunet/revolunet.github.io/source/_posts/2013-05-15-google-io-2013-keynote.markdown

 ## In other news
  - For some reasons ([top requested features](https://code.google.com/p/googleappengine/issues/list)), [Google choosed PHP over Javascript as a new AppEngine runtime](https://gaeforphp.appspot.com). **#WTF**
  - Google Play for education allows teachers/schools to push content directly to students devices
+ - Google TVs will be [updated to Android 4.2 and latest chrome](https://plus.google.com/+GoogleTVDevelopers/posts/X5rmq6Yu8xG) !

 Anything missed ?